alberthnahas/chem-comp-pm2p5-indfin/README.md

     * Clone this repository.
     * Ensure the data files (`XRF_IC_Kemayoran - XRF.csv` and `XRF_IC_Kemayoran - IC.csv`) are present in the `data/` directory.
 3.  **Execution**:
-    * Open and run the `PCA_ChemComp_Analysis.ipynb` notebook.
+    * Open and run the `jupyter/PCA_ChemComp_Analysis.ipynb` notebook.
-    * Alternatively, the Python script `code/fmi_samples.py` contains the functions used in the notebook and could potentially be run if adapted into a main executable script, though the primary interface appears to be the notebook.
+    * Alternatively, the Python script `code/process.py` contains the functions used in the notebook and could potentially be run if adapted into a main executable script, though the primary interface appears to be the notebook.

-The notebook will generate output tables in the console and save plots and CSV files to the `results/` directory (or the root directory based on the notebook's save paths for some files).
+The notebook will generate output tables in the console and save plots and CSV files to the `results/` directory.

 ## Dependencies

-Based on the import statements in the `PCA_ChemComp_Analysis.ipynb` notebook and `code/fmi_samples.py` script, the following Python libraries are required:
+Based on the import statements in the `jupyter/PCA_ChemComp_Analysis.ipynb` notebook and `code/process.py` script, the following Python libraries are required:

 * pandas
 * numpy
 * scipy (specifically `scipy.stats.mannwhitneyu`)
 * scikit-learn (specifically `sklearn.preprocessing.StandardScaler` and `sklearn.decomposition.PCA`)
 * matplotlib
-* openpyxl (though CSV files are used as primary input in the notebook, `load_and_prepare_data` function has .xlsx handling capabilities)
+* openpyxl (though CSV files are used as primary input in the notebook, `load_and_prepare_data` function in `process.py` has .xlsx handling capabilities)

 These can typically be installed using pip:
 ```bash